King of Pop (album): Hungary

 On July 9, it was announced that Hungarian fans had until July 27, to choose their songs from an extensive pool of 122 tracks, in a two-stage process.
 The pool list contained almost every song Jackson has released in his solo career.
 Notably expansions on the pool choice included: A larger option of tracks from Thriller 25 and the inclusion of 12 tracks from The Ultimate Collection (these are not available in the Australian or New Zealand version).
-In the first round (July 9 - July 15) the fans were able to vote for their top 50 tracks.
-In round two (July 16 - July 27) the 50 were cut down to the album track list.
+In the first round (July 9 – July 15) the fans were able to vote for their top 50 tracks.
+In round two (July 16 – July 27) the 50 were cut down to the album track list.

 India

-Sony BMG India partnered with ibibo.com to roll out the Indian version of 'Michael Jackson - King Of Pop'.
+Sony BMG India partnered with ibibo.com to roll out the Indian version of 'Michael Jackson – King Of Pop'.
 The double CD collection was available in stores by January 2009 and is a special selection of Michael Jackson songs collectively voted by community members of ibibo.com.
 Additionally the best moon walkers were selected by the Ibibo community along with Sony BMG and could win laptops and iPods.

 Italy

-"King of Pop - The Italian Fans' Selection" was released on October 3.
+"King of Pop – The Italian Fans' Selection" was released on October 3.
 It was the first collection to feature the full version of "Carousel" from the Special Edition of Thriller, and the only version of the album to contain "Tabloid Junkie" and "Morphine".

 Japan

-On July 18, the Japanese edition "キング・オブ・ポップ-ジャパン・エディション" (King of Pop - Japan edition) was announced with fans picking from a selection pool of 120 tracks.
+On July 18, the Japanese Edition "キング・オブ・ポップ-ジャパン・エディション" (King of Pop – Japan edition) was announced with fans picking from a selection pool of 120 tracks.
 The compilation was released on September 24 by Sony Music Japan.

+Mexico

 Netherlands

 On July 22, it was announced that Dutch fans could vote for their favorite Jackson tracks, choosing 5 songs from a list of 100.
 The release date of the album was August 22.
+In Netherlands were two versions released, The Limited -bol.com- Collection and The Dutch Collection.